skliff13/CompetitionsParticipation/ImageCLEF2019/Scripts/README.md

 `v1.1` were generated using the additional masks ([registration-based](https://github.com/skliff13/CompetitionsParticipation/blob/master/ImageCLEF2019/README.md)), and `v1.2` were generated using the default masks and high intensity threshold (+1000 HU) to catch calcifications.

 The examples of X, Y and Z projections for left lung of CTR_TRN_001 are shown below.
+In the upper lobe a large lesion can be clearly seen.

 ![Alt text](figs/CTR_TRN_001_left_x_proj_mean_max_std.png?raw=true "X projection")
 ![Alt text](figs/CTR_TRN_001_left_y_proj_mean_max_std.png?raw=true "Y projection")